Movatterモバイル変換

 • Mobility and speed, but for a much more limited period.

-• No decompression time for deep dives, although it is possible to get decompression sickness, ortaravana, from repetitive deep free-diving with short surface intervals.[51]
+• No decompression stops required for deep dives, although it is possible to get decompression sickness, ortaravana, from repetitive deep free-diving with short surface intervals.[58]
+This is balanced against much shorter dive times.

-• The lack of exhaled air bubbles on ascent gives greater visibility on ascent.
+• The lack of exhaled air bubbles gives better visibility during ascent.

-Freshwater springs, often with excellent visibility, provide good freediving opportunities but with greater risks.[citation needed] Diving into spring caverns with restricted access to the surface is very different from diving in open water.
-The time available to a freediver to solve problems underwater before hypoxia sets in is severely restricted in comparison with scuba.
-Freediving into confined cave systems such as Eagle's Nest Cave, Florida and Blue Springs State Park, Florida has resulted in several deaths.
-Cave freediving is commonly discouraged in basic freediver safety training.
+Freshwater springs and other caves, often with excellent visibility, have been freedived but with greater risks.
+Diving into water with restricted access to the surface is very different from diving in open water.
+The time available to a freediver to solve problems underwater before hypoxia sets in is severely restricted in comparison with scuba, and scuba diving under an overhead is not recommended without an independent emergency gas supply.
+Freediving into confined cave systems has resulted in several deaths.[citation needed] Cave freediving is strongly discouraged in basic freediver safety training.[59]

 Physiology